Zack Short Player Props: Tigers vs. Rangers

 Zack Short At The Plate

-- Short is hitting .242 with three doubles, four home runs and 10 walks.
+- Short is batting .242 with three doubles, four home runs and 10 walks.

-- He has hit a long ball in four games this year (10.5%), homering in 3.8% of his trips to the plate.
+- Looking at the 38 games he has played this season, he's hit a home run in four of them (10.5%), and in 3.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.